 If you want to see manatees in the winter then head over to Key West, I have a guide on the best places to see manatees in Key West.

-You can see manatees at any time of day in Sarasota.
+You can see manatees at any time of day in Sarasota but the best time is early in the morning.

 The manatees spend about half of their day eating and half sleeping.
 You’ll often spot them throughout the day when they’re looking for food.